Blayney title

 Having discovered the Blayney Coat of Arms and the Blayney motto, it was not too hard to find the British origins of the heraldry.
 It turns out that the name is not originally Irish, but stems from Montgomery in Wales, where the family owned a wonderful hall called Gregynog from 1577 to 1795.
 The last Blayney to own Gregynog (Arthur) sounded like a very decent chap!

-The name Blayney supposedly derives from "blaenau" (Welsh, meaning "uplands") although it could have derived from "Blaenaf" ("foremost" or "chief"), in either case taken as "top" or "Source".
-The first to use the name "Blayney" or "Blaeney" surname was Evan Blayney (Ieaven Blaene) of Tregynon, Monongemeryshire, Wales.
+The first to use the name "Blayney" or "Blaeney" surname (from my line) was Evan Blayney (Ieaven Blaene) of Tregynon, Monongemeryshire, Wales.

 Lineages